ozthe2/ozthe2.github.io/_posts/2023-05-14-automate-shortcuts-with-powershell.md

 New-OHShortcut is a PowerShell function that creates or deletes a shortcut to a specified item on the desktop and/or start menu.
 It uses Windows Script Host to create the shortcut file, which is a convenient and reliable way to create shortcuts on Windows.

+The function is fully equipped for deployment using any deployment software, such as Intune or ConfigMgr, utilizing the system account: by default, it generates shortcuts on the public desktop.
+However, if you desire the shortcut to be positioned on the desktop of the currently logged-in user, simply incorporate the "-UseLoggedInUsersDesktop" switch while invoking the function.

 ## How to Use New-OHShortcut

 Using New-OHShortcut is easy.
 Here's a quick guide to get you started: